 Here’s How To Strikethrough Text in Gmail

 Strikethrough may not be the most commonly used formatting option, but it’s very important when needed.
 Usually used to mention the originally intended text while writing the alternate text.
-Although it’s a rather basic feature of most text editors, but for a very long time Gmail had not supported strikethrough formatting option.
+Although it’s a rather basic feature of most text editors, for a very long time Gmail had not supported the strikethrough formatting option.
 We had to depend on strikethrough text generators or editing the HTML code to get this feature in Gmail.

 Thankfully, at the start of 2019 Gmail has finally started supporting a strikethrough button natively.
 However, it is available in a rather obscure place so you may not be able to find it immediately.
 Therefore, today I’ll show you how to strikethrough text in Gmail natively.